MacdonaldRobinson/FlexDotnetCMS/README.md

   - You can call the RSS generator by simply adding "?format=rss" at the end of any URL
   - You can call the JSON generator by simply adding "?format=json" at the end of any URL ( This doubles as the Headless CMS API )

+## Decoupled CMS
+- The CMS is only used to house content
+- You can easily pull CMS content into your cshtml files

 ## Headless CMS
 - Comes with a API that allows you to load content via AJAX which means you can use the CMS as a Headless CMS ( Simply add "?format=json" at the end of the URL of any page an that will return a JSON representation of all the fields, incluiding the custom fields that you have created in the CMS )